Wassup (group)

 Wassup (Korean: 와썹, stylised as WA$$UP) was a South Korean girl group formed by Mafia Records and Sony Music.
-The group consisted of four members: Sujin, Nari, Jiae and Woojoo.
+The group consisted of 7 members: Nada, Jinju, Dain, Nari, Jiae, Sujin, Woojoo.
 They debuted on August 7, 2013, with the single, "Wassup".

 History

 2013: "Hotter Than A Summer" and Nom Nom Nom

 On August 3, 2013, Sony Music announced a girl group which had been training for three years, with a dancehall genre of music and the dance of twerking.
 Sony Music said, "Wassup will be different from other girl groups.
 They aim to spread hip hop music through their numerous activities."
 On August 7, the group released their debut music video "Wassup".
 They later held their debut performance on Show Champion.
 On September 4, the group released the music video for "Hotter Than A Summer", a reggae track composed by Red Roc and written by YE YO.

 On November 20, 2013, the group released their first EP, Nom Nom Nom, alongside a music video for the lead single of the same name.
 They had their debut performance of the song the same day.
 The Nom Nom Nom EP entered the Gaon Korean album charts at number 29.